 POCONO MOUNTAINS, PA, April 12, 2018 – The snow has finally melted in the Pocono Mountains after numerous nor’easters in the month of March.
 As a result, golf courses in the region are now beginning to open for the season.The following Pocono Mountains courses have announced their weather-dependent opening dates:

 Hideaway Hills Golf Club: Now Open

-The scenic views, warmer temperatures, and special packages in the Pocono Mountains will welcome golfers to hit the green and take advantage of the different golf packages, discounts, and even tournaments.
+With temperatures in the 70s approaching this weekend and superb panoramic views of the Pocono Mountains, the area will welcome golfers to tee up and take advantage of the different golf packages, discounts, and even tournaments.

 About the Pocono Mountains

-With 2,400 square miles encompassing Pennsylvania’s Carbon, Monroe, Pike and Wayne counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands and 170 miles of winding rivers.
-Winters offer guests the opportunity to ski, snowboard, snow tube and even snowshoe their way through snowy wonderlands encompassing over 163 ski trails, while summers also cater to the active traveler allowing exploration of 261 miles of hiking and biking trails, over 30 golf courses, whitewater rafting, boating, fishing and open access to nine state and two national parks.
+With 2,400 square miles encompassing Pennsylvania’s Wayne, Pike, Monroe, and Carbon counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands, and 170 miles of winding rivers.
+Winters offer guests the opportunity to ski, snowboard, snow tube, and even snowshoe their way through snowy wonderlands encompassing over 163 ski trails, while summers also cater to the active traveler allowing exploration of 261 miles of hiking and biking trails, over 30 golf courses, whitewater rafting, boating, fishing, and open access to nine state and two national parks.

 # # #